An inclusion-exclusion principle for tautological sheaves on Hilbert schemes of points: Tautological sheaves and the degeneration formula

 (\ref{eq-proof-thm-degeneration-formula-4}) and (\ref{eq-proof-thm-degeneration-formula-5}) together yield

-By lemma \ref{lem-intro-inc-exc}, the collection of (\ref{eq-proof-thm-degeneration-formula-6}) for $n$ running through the natural numbers, is equivalent to (\ref{eq-degeneration-formula}).
+By Lemma \ref{lem-intro-inc-exc}, the collection of (\ref{eq-proof-thm-degeneration-formula-6}) for $n$ running through the natural numbers, is equivalent to (\ref{eq-degeneration-formula}).
 The proof is completed. \end{proof}

-\begin{theorem}[Inclusion-exclusion principle] Assume the assumptions and notations as theorem \ref{thm-degeneration-formula}.
-Let $\mathbb{P}_D=\mathbb{P}(N_{Y_1/D}\oplus \mathcal{O}_D)$, and $E|_{\mathbb{P}_D}$ the pullback of $E$ via $\mathbb{P}_D\rightarrow D\hookrightarrow X$.
+\begin{theorem}[Inclusion-exclusion principle] Assume the assumptions and notations as Theorem \ref{thm-degeneration-formula}.
+Let $\mathbb{P}_D=\mathbb{P}(N_{Y_1/D}\oplus \mathcal{O}_D)$, and $E|_{\mathbb{P}_D}$ the pullback of $E$ via $\mathbb{P}_D\rightarrow D\hookrightarrow \mathfrak{X}$.
 Then

-\end{theorem} \begin{proof} Apply (\ref{eq-degeneration-formula}) to $X\rightarrow C$, and the standard degenerations associated with $(Y_1,D)$, $(Y_2,D)$ and $(\mathbb{P}_D,D_0)$ respectively.
+\end{theorem} \begin{proof} Apply (\ref{eq-degeneration-formula}) to $\mathfrak{X}\rightarrow \mathbb{P}^1$, and the standard degenerations associated with $(Y_1,D)$, $(Y_2,D)$ and $(\mathbb{P}_D,D_0)$ respectively.
 Sum the 1st and the 4th resulted equalities, and subtract the 2nd and the 3rd.
-The terms involving the relative Hilbert spaces cancel, and we obtain (\ref{eq-inc-exc-principle}). \end{proof}

-We recall the theory of \emph{algebraic cobordism of vector bundles} \cite{LeeP12}.
-Let $\omega_{n,1,1}(\Bbbk)$ be the abelian group generated by the triples $(X,K,L)$, where $X$ is a smooth connected projective scheme of dimension $n$ over $\Bbbk$, and $K,L$ are line bundles on $X$, modulo the relations
+The terms involving the relative Hilbert spaces cancel, and we obtain (\ref{eq-inc-exc-principle}). \end{proof} As a consequence we obtain the existence of \emph{universal polynomials}: \begin{corollary} Let $\Bbbk$ be a field of characteristic 0.
+Suppose given natural numbers $d$, $r_1$ and $r_2$.
+Then \begin{enumerate} \item[(i)] there exists a series of polynomials $f_{i,j,k}\in \mathcal{C}_{d,r,s}$, for $i\geq 1$ and $j,k\geq 0$, such that for any smooth proper algebraic space $X$ of pure dimension $d$ and vectors bundles $E$ and $F$, with $\mathrm{rank}(E)=r$ and $\mathrm{rank}(F)=s$, we have